iamvishwa-codes/Behavior-Monitoring-System/README.md

-# 🛡️ Behavior Monitoring System (BMS)
+# 🚨 Behavior Monitoring System (BMS)

-Behavior Monitoring System (BMS) is a real-time computer vision–based security application developed using Python.
-It detects people through a live camera feed and monitors their behavior to identify **restricted area entry** and **loitering**.
-When a violation occurs, the system captures screenshots and sends instant alerts via Email and SMS.
+A real-time **Computer Vision–based security system** that detects **restricted area entry** and **loitering behavior** using deep learning and sends **instant alerts via SMS or Email**.

 ---

-## 🎯 Project Objective
+## 📌 Project Overview

-- Automatically monitor people using a camera
-- Detect unauthorized entry into restricted areas
-- Detect loitering based on time spent
-- Send real-time alerts
-- Store evidence screenshots securely
+The Behavior Monitoring System (BMS) is designed to automate surveillance by analyzing live camera feeds.
+Instead of relying on manual CCTV monitoring, this system intelligently detects people, tracks their movement, identifies suspicious behavior, and alerts authorities in real time.

 ---

-## 🧠 Technologies Used

-- Python 3
+## 🎯 Objectives

+- Detect people in live video streams
+- Monitor restricted zones automatically
+- Identify loitering behavior using time thresholds
+- Capture evidence screenshots
+- Send instant Email/SMS alerts
+- Store incidents securely for review

+---

+## 🔄 Working Process

+- Camera captures live video
+- Person is detected using a deep learning model (YOLO / MobileNet-SSD)
+- Each person is tracked with a unique ID
+- System continuously checks:
-- OpenCV
+  - Restricted area entry
-- YOLO / MobileNet-SSD
-- Flask
+  - Loitering duration
-- HTML & CSS
-- SMTP (Email)
+- On violation:
-- Twilio API (SMS)
+  - Screenshot is captured
+  - Email or SMS alert is sent
+  - Incident is stored for review

 ---